by Devin Carver Engagement May 19th, 2022

 Length is one of the major determinants of whether your attendees complete your survey, so keeping it short while still receiving essential information is crucial.

-Below are 26 sample questions you could potentially ask your attendees, speakers, presenters, or vendors.
-Remember, these are just sample questions—be sure to determine which questions are most relevant for you.
+Below are 29 sample questions you could potentially ask your attendees, speakers, presenters, or vendors.
+Remember, these are just sample questions—be sure to use these as a starting point when determining which questions are most relevant for you.

 Sample Questions for Attendees